Google Sabotage: There is No Such Thing as Negative SEO.April 8, 2015

 It works well, even in case of larger brands sometimes.
 Simply reporting paid links that lead to your competition might take a while or amount to nothing though.
 Of course you can combine buying links for Google Bowling and outing the competition then.

 Google insulation – I’m not even sure that term has caught on but it’s about search result saturation.
-For example back in the days when I ranked #1 for the German phrase for search engine optimizer the largest economic weekly in Google.de other SEO practitioners got pissed off and started saturating the results with blog posts aiming to outrank me.
+For example back in the days when I ranked #1 for the German phrase for search engine optimiser the largest economic weekly in Google.de other SEO practitioners got pissed off and started saturating the results with blog posts aiming to outrank me.

-As it was just a niche and not that competitive before it worked after a while, especially as the huge number of leads from that magazine largely prevented me from optimizing my site further.
+As it was just a niche and not that competitive before it worked after a while, especially as the huge number of leads from that magazine largely prevented me from optimising my site further.
 I also used this technique for a good cause once, to outrank spammers collectively with other bloggers.

 This is not even clearly sabotage, it depends on the context and intent.

-In essence you just optimize third party sites to outrank your competition, which is legitimate.
+In essence you just optimise third party sites to outrank your competition, which is legitimate.
 This technique is often used in online reputation management campaigns aimed at subduing bad press about a brand or person.